-Uenotaira walking trails
+Uenotaira hiking trails

-The Uenotaira highlands
+The Uenotaira highlands hiking trails.

 On the plateau of the Uenotaira highlands is a vast and beautiful beech forest, with a series and interesting and relatively easy walking trails.
 The scenery changes greatly with the seasons: In spring while the buds are still forming on the beech trees, there are open glades with very little undergrowth and clear vision through the forest.
 In summer, the foliage and undergrowth is much denser and the area is a great hiding place from the summer heat.